College of Education and Human Services

 Undergraduate Admission into Teacher Education Programs

 An admitted undergraduate education major who fails to earn a cumulative or term average of 2.5 after completing a cumulative total of 15 or more credits will be placed on academic probation and referred to an academic advisor.
 Academic probation is a warning.
 If both the term and cumulative GPA fall below 2.5 during the next term of enrollment, the student will be eligible for suspension.
-If suspended, the student will be dropped from any courses for which they is currently registered and denied the opportunity to re-enroll.
+If suspended, the student will be dropped from any courses for which they are currently registered and denied the opportunity to re-enroll.
 The student should contact the Office of Academic Support and Information Services located in Building 57 Suite 1300, (904) 620-3934.